tskeeley/wireguard-manager/.github/CODE_OF_CONDUCT.md

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

-If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event).
+If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, including a temporary ban or permanent expulsion from the community without warning (and without a refund in the case of a paid event).

 ## 7. Reporting Guidelines